 I would like to thank the Brazilian-American Chamber of Commerce for the opportunity to address this distinguished audience.
-When I talk about getting off the dependence of oil on television and radio I am trying to educate my fellow Americans on a timeframe to release it’self from the stranglehold of foreign oil, but also the benefit’s of alternative energies.
+When I talk about getting off the dependence of oil on television and radio, I am trying to educate my fellow Americans on a timeframe to release itself from the stranglehold of foreign oil, but also the benefits of alternative energies.
 I would not have to do this if I were in Brazil.
-Brazil has already set their course.
+Brazil has already set its course.

 Brazil is thirty years ahead of America in getting off the dependence of foreign oil.
 Not only is Brazil off the dependence of foreign oil but also in the process it has paid off it’s International Monetary Fund (IMF) debt early.
 Whether Brazil wants to stick with ethanol, go to bio-diesel or introduce electric cars, with electricity produced from bagasse, they are way ahead of America.

 Consumers want it both ways “ they want to be angry and complacent at the same time.
-They want to blame the auto companies and the oil companies, but they dont want to be inconvenienced by conserving.
-Our political system thrives on the immediate gratification of the American people and Congress is complicit because in order for them to get re-elected they need satisfy us immediately.
+They want to blame the auto companies and the oil companies, but they don’t want to be inconvenienced by conserving.
+Our political system thrives on the immediate gratification of the American people, and Congress is complicit because for them to get re-elected they need to satisfy us immediately.

 Sillas Oliva Filho, Manager of Ethanol, Petrobras, will discuss how Petrobras works as an oil company and as an ethanol company and still makes money.